joffreynk/portfolio-desktop/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# desktop version
+# desktop and mobile portfolio website

-> This project .
+> This project is the practice of HTML and CSS best practices.
+It is dynamic for mobile and desktop users.

 ## Built With: